Kizuna AI: Other activities

 On 6 November 2020, she appeared as herself in season 2, episodes 4 and 5 of the Australian web series Meta Runner.
-In the episode, she is a guide for "Pocket Gakusei", an in-universe online anime dating simulator.
+In the episode, she is a guide for "Pocket Gakusei", an in-universe online dating simulator.

 On 30 January 2021, Kizuna AI released a clothing collaboration with the Dutch streetwear brand Kaomoji.

 Between March and May 2021, Kizuna AI planned a virtual tour with the intention of exploring and creating new virtual possibilities.
 This tour consisted of 2 shows, one set in Los Angeles and one set in New York.
 An online DJ event "CONTACT YOU presented by DJ Kizuna AI" was held by DJ Kizuna AI.
-Guests for the Los Angeles live show included TeddyLoid and Nyanners who have a large number of followers in the US.
+Guests for the Los Angeles live show included TeddyLoid and Nyanners who have a large number of followers in the United States.

 In early December 2021, Kizuna AI announced that she is holding a tour in February called "hello, world 2022".
-She also announced that after the tour, she is going on an indefinite hiatus.
+She also announced that after the tour, she would be going on an "indefinite hiatus".

-In February 2022, Kizuna AI announced that a spin-off AI will take her place while she is on indefinite hiatus.
+In February 2022, Kizuna AI announced that a spin-off character would take Kizuna's place during her hiatus.

+On 26 February 2025, Kizuna AI resumed her activities from her three-year hiatus, with release of her new single "Kamo ne".
+She plans to focus on making music, teasing on a new album release and a live concert for the year.

 Anime adaptation

 In February 2022, Kizuna AI announced that an anime project was in production.
-The anime project was later confirmed to be a television series titled Kizuna no Allele that will premiere on April 4, 2023 on TV Tokyo and other networks.
+The anime project was later confirmed to be a television series titled Kizuna no Allele that aired from April to June 2023, on TV Tokyo and other networks.
 The series is produced by Wit Studio and Signal.MD and directed by Kenichiro Komaya, with Deko Akao writing the scripts, Shiori Asaka and Niina Morita designing the characters and serving as chief animation directors alongside Mizuki Takahashi, and Go Sakabe composing the music.
+Crunchyroll licensed the series in North America, Oceania, and selected European territories.

+A second season premiered in October 2023.

 Videos

 Similar to other YouTubers, Kizuna acts as a host on her YouTube channels, creating and uploading various original types of entertainment-related videos, thereby attracting viewers to subscribe to her channels.
 Kizuna's videos contain much content similar to other video bloggers.
 Kizuna will also imitate the interesting behaviour of other YouTubers.
 The style of these videos is comedic and uses technology to let Kizuna move smoothly.
-Videos sometimes add content of a more imaginative or animated style, though bugs in the software may cause her to move rather unnaturally.
+Videos sometimes add content of a more imaginative or animated style, though bugs in the software may cause her to move somewhat erratically at times.

 On average, Kizuna's videos are about ten minutes long.
 Video content includes chatting, sharing life stories, answering questions, fulfilling requests, hosting discussions on trending topics, interviews, "Let's Plays", dancing, challenges, and drawing.
 She has discussed artificial intelligence, virtual reality, games, things she likes, and how she wants a Wikipedia page dedicated to herself.
-She has also talked about buying friends with money, and what furniture she wants to have.
+She has also talked about buying friends with money, and her desired furniture.